-Forms for data entry, data validation and data editing are generally required for populating databases, verifying the accuracy of the data and correcting any errors detected in the validation process.
-While these tasks can be performed through the use of customized queries, the use of Structured Query Language (SQL) is well beyond the skill sets of most biologists and fisheries technicians.
-These forms allow the technicians and biologists with the most intimate knowledge of the data and its collection to submit, validate and edit the data.
-Prototype data input, validation and editing forms were designed, built and are being tested for the scale age and Lyle adult trap databases.
-The scale age database forms are connected via ODBC to a remote database stored on our web server.
-These forms allow users from multiple locations to interact with this database.
-A prototype web interface has also been developed to allow Klickitat Hatchery personnel to update a remote table of Adult returns on a daily basis so this information can be shared with the public on a web page.
-Testing this form revealed that the Internet connection at the Klickitat Hatchery does not maintain consistent bandwidth to support this application.
-It is possible that a larger antenna would solve this problem.
-In the interim, the updates will be transmitted via e-mail to YKFP data management staff, who will update the web page.
+Forms for data entry, data validation and data editing are generally required for populating databases, verifying the accuracy of the data and correcting any errors detected.
+While these tasks can be performed through the use of customized queries, such an advanced use of Structured Query Language (SQL) is well beyond the skill sets and/or time restraints of most biologists and fisheries technicians.
+Data manipulation forms allow the technicians and biologists with the most intimate knowledge of the data and its collection to submit, validate and edit the data.